cytokineking/FreeBindCraft/extras/README.md

 - The scripts assume the repository root is importable; they update `sys.path` at runtime from within `extras/`.
 - Some utilities expect executables in `functions/` (e.g., `dssp`, optional `DAlphaBall.gcc`, and optional `sc` from `sc-rs`).
 The scripts attempt to `chmod +x` these if needed.

-For a deeper discussion of PyRosetta bypass design choices, metric mappings, and empirical comparisons, see the technical overview: `extras/FreeBindCraft_Technical_Overview.md`.

 ## References